28 Novels Set in Arizona You Might Love

 Half Broke Horses by Jeannette Walls

-“Half Broke Horses” by Jeannette Walls tells the story of Lily Casey Smith, a tough and resourceful woman growing up in the early 1900s.
+Jeannette Walls tells the story of her grandmother, Lily Casey Smith, a woman of incredible grit and spirit.
+Lily grew up on the frontier in the early 1900s.

 15. 15